selfagency/sandman/README.md

 A realtime logging console is provided via [Errsole](https://github.com/errsole/errsole.js) on port `8001`.
 You'll be asked to create a username and password the first time you visit it.

-A helper function is provided in `/scripts/common.ts` to transmit log messages to Errsole.
+A `log` function is provided in `/scripts/common.ts` to transmit log messages to Errsole.

 ## Security Considerations